-The warmth of the sun on her dark skin feels good, because Selene and Alana were nearby, practicing, like her, drawing on the power of their companions.
+The warmth of the sun on her dark skin felt good, because Selene and Alana were nearby, practicing, like her, drawing on the power of their companions.
 Alana had been provided with buckets of water, which she drew in shimmering ribbons up into the air, in defiance of gravity.
-She then held them there are Selene banished the heat from them, turning them into frozen, crystalline displays.
+She then held them there as Selene banished the heat from them, turning them into frozen, crystalline displays.

 Selene was not yet exacting with her power.
 None of them were.
 The cold drifted through their corner of the courtyard, cooling Chelle enough that the sun was a relief rather than a discomfort.
 Alana’s work filled the air with cold mist, as well, as she worked a bit too hard on the water she controlled, turning it to vapor rather than fine rivulets.

 Chelle had to be very, very careful with how she exercised the power her companionship with Jhor brought to her.
 Alana had described her connection to Kelal’s powers as working best when she pictured herself as moving with the energy.
 She said it felt best to feel she was part of the energy, rather than the one controlling it.
 Selene, working with Ostra’s freezing powers, said her power felt most like — how had she said it?
 Like a firm release.
 She had said to imagine grasping your hand into a fist on something, only in reverse.

 It made little sense to Chelle, but it didn’t matter, because all of their powers felt different.
 At the start of their training, the Guardians had discussed their discoveries intently.
 Amèlia had been the one to ask the most questions, but they had all participated, wanting to know how those who had grown closer to their companions more quickly had done so.